AbWahab07/shopify-webpack-dev-workflow/README.md

-# Shopify Webpack Theme Development Tool
+# Webpack Shopify Theme Development Tool

-Lorem ipsumLorem ipsumLorem ipsumLorem ipsumLorem ipsumLorem ipsum
+**This Webpack config was created to replace Slate by Shopify.
+This workflow functions similiarly to Theme Kit but offers you the ability to use modern Javascript and create template specific JS and CSS bundles.**

 ## System Requirements
 - Node (Latest release)